Dr. David L. Downie

 o: Donnarumma Hall Rm 217

 David Leonard Downie is Associate Professor of Politics and Environmental Studies at Fairfield University.
-He has also taught recently at Columbia University, as Adjunct Professor of International and Public Affairs, where he taught courses in environmental politics from 1994-2008.
-Dr. Downie's (#dldownie) research focuses on the creation, content, and implementation of national and international environmental policy.
-Professor Downie received his B.A Degree from Duke University and his Ph.D. in Political Science from the University of North Carolina.
+Dr. Downie's research focuses on the creation, content, and implementation of international environmental policy.
+He received his B.A, in Philosophy, from Duke University and his Ph.D., in Political Science, from the University of North Carolina.
 From 1994-2008 he taught graduate courses and directed several educational and applied-research programs at Columbia University, where he also taught in 2014.

 As part of his research, Dr Downie has attended dozens of global environmental negotiations on stratospheric ozone protection, toxic chemicals, climate change, mercury pollution, and sustainable development.
 During many negotiations on ozone protection, toxic chemicals, and mercury, he has worked for treaty secretariats drafting in-session and summary documents.
 Dr. Downie has also developed several working papers that seek to assist students find authoritative information on international environmental policy, graduate programs in environmental policy, and jobs related to sustainability.